Tripsacum dactyloides: Description

 Roots: Eastern gamagrass has several short, fibrous, thick rhizomes.
 Eastern gamagrass can survive droughts and floods for a long time because of its rigid and thick rhizomatous roots which firmly holding the plant upright.
 The deep and hollow roots of the plant branch out from lower nodes.

 Leaves: Since the grass has short internodes, all the leaves grow out from the plant's base.
 Each clump's diameter can increase up to 4 ft.

 The stems and leaves have a purplish color and are glabrous.
 The glabrous leaf-blade is around 1.5 m long, 9–35 mm wide and has hairs at the base.
 The distinct midrib leaves of gamagrass can grow up to a height of 12–24 in and a width of 0.375–0.75 in.

 Flowers: The flowers of eastern gamagrass, which blooms from late March to early October, consist of spikes made up of female and male spikelets.
-Tripsacum dactyloides has separate female and male flowers on the same individual making it a monoecious plant.
+It has separate female and male flowers on the same individual making it a monoecious plant.
 The inflorescence of the terminal axillary bud is 10–30 cm long.
 The type of inflorescence is usually a single raceme or a panicle with a combination of two to three unisexual single racemes.

 Fruits: The seed-producing season of the grass is from June to September.
 The seeds mature disproportionally and production is commonly slow.
 The joints of the seedhead break into two as the fruit matures and each seed-bearing part contains one seed.
 The size of the seedhead can range from 6 to 10 inches.
-Usually spikelets of grass assist reproduction by holding the grain and fruit.
+Usually, spikelets of grass assist reproduction by holding the grain and fruit.
 When the mature female spikelets are destroyed they separate like pop-beads.